Scarabol/ColonyCommandsMod/README.md

 Use **/jailrec [player]** to check the jail history records.
 With a player name given it will show all jail records for that player.
 Without player name it will show the last 10 jail actions
 Requires permission **mods.scarabol.commands.jail**

+## Writing Player Names

+A lot of the commands require the name of a player as target.
+Names of players can sometimes be hard to type due to international character sets.
+For all commands the name can be specified in different ways:
+**/command 'player name with blanks'** enclose the player name with single quotes.
+**/command #12345678** use the 8 digit hash instead of the name.
+The hashes are printed out by the **/online id** command.
+**/command <steamid>** if all of the above fail one can use the full steamid also

 <dl>
 <dt>Configurable Settings</dt>
 <dd>After the first start a new file jail-config.json will be generated at the world save directory (gamedate/savegames/&lt;worldname&gt;).</dd>